raspberrypilearning/infrared-bird-box/worksheet.md

 The intention is to have a single infrared LED illuminating the inside of the bird box, to allow the Pi NoIR camera to see something.
 The 890nm IR LED is an identical component to the ones found inside TV remote controls.
 The only difference is that we're going to keep it on constantly to facilitate the live stream.

-You should do this with the Raspberry Pi turned off and unplugged from the mains for safety.
+You should wire the LED up with the Raspberry Pi turned off and unplugged from the mains for safety.
 Use the following command to shut down the Pi:

 ```bash
 sudo halt